Critically Endangered Turtles That Might Disappear Forever

 Chelonoidis donfaustoi (Eastern Santa Cruz Tortoise)

-As an Amazon Associate, I earn from qualifying purchases.
-Chelonoidis donfaustoi is a recently discovered species of giant tortoise endemic to the Galápagos Islands.
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Chelonoidis donfaustoi is a recently discovered species of giant tortoise endemic to the Galápagos Islands.
 It was named in honor of Fausto Llerena Sánchez, a long-time caretaker of the famous Lonesome George.
-This species is known for its distinct shell shape and restricted habitat on Santa…
+This species is…

 -